abhinavanand500/react-covidTracker/README.md

 ## Introduction

-An easy-to-navigate website which can be used to know about current cases of COVID-19 in present and also to know more about the COVID-19 pandemic and keep up-to-date with current happenings.**API problem fixed**
+An easy-to-navigate website which can be used to know about current cases of COVID-19 in present and also to know more about the COVID-19 pandemic and keep up-to-date with current happenings.